 The authors claim that this gain in achievement may be attributed to the utilization of the computerized program.
-Several factors may have contributed to this gain, most important amongst which are the novelty of the experience which may have contributed, in turn, to student eagerness to learn, the self-paced nature of the computerized activities, the superior visual representation of the materials in the program, the animated immediate feedback feature which may have motivated the learners to stay on task, and the simplicity of the program which enabled learners to navigate easily and, thus, motivated low- and average- achieving students to learn.
+Several factors may have contributed to this gain, most important amongst which are the novelty of the experience which may have contributed, in turn, to student eagerness to learn, the self-paced nature of the computerized activities, the superior visual representation of the materials in the program, the animated immediate feedback feature which may have motivated the learners to stay on task, and the simplicity of the program which enabled learners to learn.